 ANATOMY AND PHYSIOLOGY:

-Kripalu Yoga is a form of Hatha Yoga using inner focus, meditation, standard yoga poses, breathwork, “development of a quiet mind”and relaxation.
-Kripalu emphasizes “following the flow” of prana, compassionate, self-acceptance, observing the activity of the mind without judgement, and taking what is learned into daily life.
+Kripalu Yoga is a form of Hatha Yoga using inner focus, meditation, standard yoga poses, breath work, “development of a quiet mind”and relaxation.
+Kripalu emphasizes “following the flow” of prana, compassionate, self-acceptance, observing the activity of the mind without judgment, and taking what is learned into daily life.

 A continued education into this ancient method of health and healing founded in India over 4,000 years ago.
 Treating the whole human system for optimal health and vitality.
 You will utilize this method through out the training and explore its power directly through your own experience.

 Instructors: Prudence Bruns

 The yoga tradition is steeped in thousands of years of history and fables.
 Woven together with lessons of morality, dedication, and service.
 A practical exploration is experienced through the entire year of practice.